 Class Council-Freshman and Sophomore: provides opportunities for its members to participate in service, social, school spirit, and fundraising opportunities.
 Various activities are planned throughout the year, including monthly meetings.
+Sponsors: TBA

 Class Council-Junior: Junior class council is responsible for many of the Homecoming Festivities that everyone enjoys.
 We decorate the hallway for homecoming, decorate for the homecoming dance, and help plan the homecoming assembly.
 We also coordinate fundraising efforts that help pay for Prom and Senior Breakfast, such as candy sales and car washes.
+Sponsors: kwolfe@maine207.org, aetzwiler@maine207.org charity.
+Sponsors: avasta@maine207.org, sjozwiak@maine207.org

 Class Council-Senior: Senior Class Council is a student-run organization that plans and promotes activities and events for the senior class at Maine East.
 Such events include Prom and Senior Breakfast.
-The club also runs fundraising events supporting the school-wide charity.
+The club also runs fundraising events supporting the school-wide

 Cricket Club: is an exciting club that is organized to teach, and play cricket.
+We are members of the Mid-Suburban Cricket League and play regular indoor games against other schools.
+Sponsor: pbaldwin@maine207.org

 Culinary Club/FCCLA: Students enrolled in either Culinary Arts 2 and/or Culinary Arts 3 can become registered members of the Culinary Club/FCCLA.
 These students attend an annual leadership conference and can also compete in Family and Consumer Sciences' events at the sectional and state levels.
 These events include Salad Demonstration, Cookie Decorating, Cake Decorating or Relish Tray.
 Cooking experiences, club-run culinary competitions and fundraising activities are planned by the student members and officers who develop leadership skills as a result of participation.
+Sponsors: tbuchberger@maine207.org, sbeniamin@maine207.org, apatel@maine207.org, <a href="mailto:apatel@maine207.

-DECA: is the Maine East Business Club.
+ECA: is the Maine East Business Club.
 Our chapter is part of the national DECA organization of marketing students.
-Students in DECA compete in business competitions at the regional, state and international level
+Students in DECA compete in business competitions at the regional, state and international level.
+Sponsor: <a href="maintenational-regiona